Karolína Kurková: Personal life

 In July 2009, she announced she was expecting her first child with her fiancé, Archie Drury.
 Kurková revealed that Drury had proposed to her while on holiday in Cape Town, South Africa, and they were married before the birth of their son, Tobin Jack Drury, which occurred on 29 October 2009.
 On 5 November 2015, Kurková gave birth to their second son, Noah Lee Drury.
 On 27 April 2021, Kurková gave birth to their daughter, Luna Grace Drury.

 Kurková has American citizenship and resides in Miami, Florida.

 Charity

 In March 2006, Kurková received an award from the non-profit organization "Women Together" for her humanitarian work.
 Kurková was honored for working for the welfare of children through organizations such as "the Beautiful Life Fund", "Free Arts", and "Global Youth Action Network".
-Kurková received the Atmosphere Magazine Award at the Madrid Planet Hollywood restaurant on 18 December 2003.
+Kurková received the Atmosphere Magazine Award at the Madrid Planet Hollywood Mexican restaurant on 18 December 2003.

 Awards

 Kurková was named one of the world's "50 Most Beautiful People" by People magazine in 2004, and remains the youngest model ever to win "Model of the Year" at the VH1/Vogue Fashion Awards.
 She received a star on the Hollywood Walk of Fame in 2007.

 Kurková was listed by Forbes as one of the top-earning supermodels in the world.
 In 2012, she was honored as "Style Icon" at the Vienna Awards for Fashion and Lifestyle.

 She also received the GALA Spa Award in the category of "Beauty Idol", which was awarded by one of Germany's people magazines.
 In early 2013, Kurková released her own fragrance in cooperation with LR Health & Beauty Systems, an international operation company.
 The fragrance cooperation already earned Kurková a nomination at the 2013 Duftstar Awards in the category "Novelties – Lifestyle (Women)".